Top Ten Tips For Successful Bluebirding

 Select a durable, waterproof nest box.
 The ideal size for a round entrance hole is 1-9/16 inch.
 The box must be easy to open for regular checking and cleaning.
 The Bluebird Recovery Program of Minnesota (BBRP), recommended boxes include the Gilbertson PVC, Gilwood, and the Peterson.
 All boxes should be installed with proper mounting.

 First, have the site checked for underground utilities.
 BBRP recommends mounting nest boxes on 1/2″ metal electrical conduit over 1/2″ rebar.
 The entrance hole should be 5 to 6 feet above the ground facing a tree, not a road or highway.
-To eliminate climbing predators, never mount on trees, fences, wooden post or steel fence posts without baffles
+To eliminate climbing predators, never mount on trees, fences, wooden posts or steel fence posts without baffles.

 Space nest boxes at least 1000 feet apart.
 Overloading an area with nest boxes may result in increased populations of competitive birds such as house wrens and tree swallows.
 This can cause problems in future years.

-Allow nest boxes to be used by native cavity nesters, such as black-capped chickadees’ and tree swallows.
-If tree swallows are competing with bluebirds, try pairing two nest boxes 10-15 feet apart, with at least 1000 feet to the next pair.
+Allow nest boxes to be used by native cavity nesters, such as black-capped chickadees and tree swallows.
+If tree swallows are competing with bluebirds, try pairing two nest boxes 15-20 feet apart, with at least 1000 feet to the next pair.

 Dealing with House Sparrows and House Wrens